AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 * **[!UICONTROL Overwrite Images]**: Adobe Dynamic Media Classic does not allow two files to have the same name.
 Each item's Adobe Dynamic Media Classic ID (the image name minus the filename extension) must be unique.
 Because of this rule, the Upload dialog box has an Overwrite option.
 The exact effect of this option depends on the specified Overwrite Images option.
 These options specify how replacement images are uploaded: whether they replace the original images, or become duplicate images.
 Duplicate images are renamed with a "-1" (for example, chair.tif is renamed chair-1.tif).
 These options affect images uploaded to a different folder than the original or images with a different filename extension from the original (such as JPG, TIF, or PNG).
 See [Use the Overwrite Images option](#using-the-overwrite-images-option).

-  * **[!UICONTROL Overwrite in current folder, same base image name/extension]**: This option is the strictest rule for replacement.
+  * **[!UICONTROL Overwrite in current folder, same base image name or extension]**: This option is the strictest rule for replacement.
 It requires that you upload the replacement image to the same folder as the original, and that the replacement image has the same filename extension as the original.
 If these requirements are not met, a duplicate is created.

   * **[!UICONTROL Overwrite in current folder, same base asset name regardless of extension]**: Requires that you upload the replacement image to the same folder as the original, however the filename extension can be different from the original.
 For example, chair.tif replaces chair.jpg.

-  * **[!UICONTROL Overwrite in any folder, same base asset name/extension]**: Requires that the replacement image has the same filename extension as the original image (for example, chair.jpg must replace chair.jpg, not chair.tif).
+  * **[!UICONTROL Overwrite in any folder, same base asset name or extension]**: Requires that the replacement image has the same filename extension as the original image.
+For example, chair.jpg must replace chair.jpg, not chair.tif).
 However, you can upload the replacement image to a different folder than the original.
 The updated image resides in the new folder; the file can no longer be found in its original location

   * **[!UICONTROL Overwrite in any folder, same base asset name regardless of extension]**: This option is the most inclusive replacement rule.
 You can upload a replacement image to a different folder than the original, upload a file with a different filename extension, and replace the original file.
 If the original file is in a different folder, the replacement image resides in the new folder to which it was uploaded.